Fish soup is a soup dish served with fish.... (thank you for the warm applause, you're welcome).

 There are 2 Jin Hua outlets, both are immensely popular.
 A friend of mine loves this, when she was working in Hong Kong, this would be her first place of visit whenever she returned.
 Once I offered to pick her up from the airport, she asked me to send her here direct.... fish soup was more important than family!

 I don’t know if it is my unique taste buds, I don’t find this place that fantastic.
 Obviously my friend disagrees with me, there had been long but friendly debates on this (remind me not to argue on subjectives with a highly intelligent person).
-The boss thinks it’s good, and a few other friends who frequent Maxwell like this too.
+Mrs. Ziggy agrees with her, and a few other friends who frequent Maxwell like this as well.

 %20Jin%20Hwa%201.jpg)